Padre Pio: Religion

-Pio was deeply troubled by the changes the church was undergoing following the Second Vatican Council.
-Pio accepted the changes the council brought, but immediately requested a dispensation to celebrate the Tridentine mass, which was granted.
-When visited by Cardinal Antonio Bacci, Pio let a small complaint slip in the Cardinal's presence: "For pity sake, end the Council quickly."
-In 1966, the Father General of the Franciscans came to Pio to ask for prayers regarding the reformation of the Franciscans.
-Upon hearing about the "new constitutions", Pio replied "That is all nothing but destructive nonsense."
+Pio was a staunch advocate for modesty and authentic spirituality.
+In the confessional, he was harsh to individuals who appeared insincere in their repentance, oftentimes dismissing them and refusing them absolution until they make things right in their personal lives.
+In contrast, he was gentle to those who came to him sincere in their repentance.
+As time passed and cultural tensions grew between traditional and modern styles of dress, so too did Pio more frequently dismiss individuals from confession for inappropriate dress.
+Eventually, his concerned Franciscan brothers hung a sign on the church door that read "By Padre Pio's explicit wish, women must enter his confessional wearing skirts at least 8 inches below the knees".

-However, although he was distraught over the changes, he emphasized obedience to the church.
-On one occasion, Pio met with Suor Pia, a former nun who left her order following the council.
+Although Pio was concerned about liturgical changes following the Second Vatican Council, he emphasized obedience to the church.
+On one occasion, Pio met with Suor Pia, his sister and a former nun who left her order following the council.
 Suor Pia was a traditionalist and was upset at the changes made by her liberal superiors, causing her to leave her convent at the age of seventy.
-Pio burst into tears and snapped at her over this decision, telling her "They are wrong and you are right, but you still must obey.
+Pio burst into tears and snapped at her over this decision, telling his sister "They are wrong and you are right, but you still must obey.
 You must return."
 She refused, causing him to weep uncontrollably and continue praying for her.

 Following the publication of Humanae vitae, Pio was distraught over criticism aimed at the encyclical.
-He wrote Pope Paul VI over this, affirming his obedience to the Church's teaching on birth control and reassuring Paul VI in his time of need.
-Pio informed the pope that he would offer up his daily prayers and suffering for the pontiff, due to Paul VI's defense of "eternal truth, which never changes with the passing of years."
+He wrote to Pope Paul VI over this, affirming his obedience to the Church's teaching on birth control and reassuring Paul VI in his time of need.
+Pio informed the pope that he would offer up his daily prayers and suffering for the pontiff, due to Paul VI's defence of "eternal truth, which never changes with the passing of years."

-As Pio grew older, he became increasingly distrustful of television.
-After the Second World War, when Pio's nephew, Ettorne Masone, asked Pio for advice on opening a movie house, Pio warned him to be careful about what movies he would show.
-Pio stated "You don't want to contribute to the propagation of evil."
-By the 1960s, Pio was displeased that the Capuchins were now permitted to watch television.
-To Pio, television was responsible for the destruction of the family life and he strongly warned others not to buy one when asked.
-On one occasion, when asked about motion pictures, Pio replied "The devil is in it!"
-On another occasion, Pio told a penitent in confession that the reason the penitent's car had broken down the day before was because the penitent was driving to a movie theater.
+After the Second World War, Pio's nephew, Ettorne Masone, asked Pio for advice on opening a movie house.
+Pio warned him to be careful about what movies he would show, "You don't want to contribute to the propagation of evil".
+Pio was likewise cautious about the growing popularity of television, even as it became permitted among the Capuchins by the 1960s.
+Nevertheless, he participated in at least one televised interview for a local station before his death in 1968.

-Pio became exceedingly pessimistic about the state of the world towards the end of his life.
-When asked what awaited the world in the future, Pio replied "Can't you see the world is catching on fire?"
-In his last three years, he began to withdraw further from life, feeling unworthy and unsure of his salvation.
-Pio frequently asked his superior, "Give me the obedience to die."